CSCfi/csc-user-guide/docs/data/sensitive-data/sd-use-case-new-user-project-member.md

 ## Use case

-You need to access to SD services.
+You need to access to SD services for processing research data.
 You are member of a research team and research team manager has invited you to join CSC project.

 ## Solution